 !
 Handling: Never fold the Dash Cover!
 Always re-roll carefully for storage.
 Folding may cause permanent wrinkles and may void ability to receive a refund on a return.

 1. Clean your dash before installing.

-2. Position dash cover on the dash making sure vents and other features line up, use hands to form to contours.
+2. Start by placing the Dash Cover on the dashboard, making sure vents and other features line up.
+Use your hands to help it form to dash contours.
 You may need to stretch the dash cover side to side to fully extend it after being rolled up in a box for shipping.
 Only stretch as needed, then re-position to check fit.
 Stretch again if needed.
 Don’t over stretch.

 3. IMPORTANT!
-You may need to push the dash cover front edge into the gap between the windshield glass and the dash for proper alignment.
+You may need to push the dash cover front edge into the gap between the windshield glass and the dashboard for proper alignment.
 Push it in by flexing the dashboard down and force front edge of the dash cover forward tucking it in until the cutouts for defrost vents and sensors lineup as well as the edge closest to occupant’s lines up.
-Many of our patterns, but not all, require this to keep the dash cover in place even with the fan on max.
+Many of our patterns, but not all, require this to keep the dash cover in place, even with the fan on max.
 The added benefit is reducing the need for adhesive backed velcro on the dashboard!

 4. Cut provided Velcro Hook strips into small pieces.
 Place them anywhere on the back side of Velour, Suede, Tech or Camo Dash Covers.
 For Carpet, match the small cut Velcro Hook pieces to the sewn-in Velcro Loop tabs on the back side.
 DO NOT REMOVE backing on adhesive until the dash cover is in its final position.